-Look for Thom King’s book coming out in January 2018 entitled “Guy Gone Keto“.
+Look for my book on Amazon entitled “Guy Gone Keto“.

 Introduction